-Top news: Five workers from Bengal shot dead by suspected militants in Kashmir
+Top news: EU lawmaker visiting Kashmir says delegation was kept away from ‘some people’

 The biggest stories of the day.

+Hermann Tertsch, a member of the European Union delegation that visited Jammu and Kashmir on Tuesday, claimed that the group was “conscious” that “some people were being kept away from us”.

-Suspected militants on Tuesday killed five migrant labourers and injured one in Kulgam district of Jammu and Kashmir on Tuesday.
+Terrorists on Tuesday killed five migrant labourers and injured one in Kulgam district of Jammu and Kashmir on Tuesday.
 All the labourers are believed to be from Murshidabad in West Bengal.

-On his two-day trip to Saudi Arabia, Prime Minister Narendra Modi signed a dozen pacts related to several key sectors, including oil and gas, defence and civil aviation, to bolster relations between the two nations.

 Live updates